Scalingo/documentation/src/_posts/platform/internals/2000-01-01-consumption-reports.md

 When a billing period is over and the invoice is issued, you can explore your consumption to identify the main cost drivers.

 Please note that the consumption report document **is not an invoice**, but a breakdown of your consumption **excluding VAT**.
-It does not take into account the free trial period or any vouchers or credits.
+It takes neither the free trial period nor any vouchers or credits into account .

 ## Group consumption by app or ressource